 Instructions

-- Preheat oven to 425 F. Line a rimmed 17x11 baking sheet (with sides) with aluminum foil.
+- Preheat oven to 425 degrees Fahrenheit.
+Line a rimmed 17x11 cookie sheet (with sides) with aluminum foil and give it a light once-over with a cooking spray to help prevent the toffee from sticking.
 Cover the sheet with 40 Saltine crackers, arranged in a single layer.40 Saltine crackers

 - Spread the shredded coconut in a single layer on top of the saltine crackers.2 cups unsweetened coconut flakes